 Many people are under the assumption that the length of a marriage is automatic grounds for an annulment, but this is not always the case.
 Since an annulment means that your marriage will be voided, meaning it never existed in the first place, the state of North Carolina is strict when granting or denying annulments.

-In order to learn if you meet the state's eligibility requirements, contact Hopper Law Office now to set up a time to speak with one of our Raleigh family law attorneys.
+In order to learn if you meet the state's eligibility requirements, contact Hopper Law Office now to set up a time to speak with one of our Raleigh family law attorney.
 We can listen to your side of the story and let you know if annulment is right for you.